flyflit/PythonQthread/README.md

 # PythonQthread
-discribe how to use qthread in python program
+Describe how to use qthread in python program